ccdxc/sw/penctl/docs/markdown/penctl_delete_naples-profile.md

 ----------------------------
- Create NAPLES Profiles
+ Delete NAPLES Profiles
 ----------------------------

 ```
-penctl create naples-profile [flags]
+penctl delete naples-profile [flags]
 ```

 ### Options

 ```
   -h, --help          help for naples-profile
   -n, --name string   Name of the NAPLES profile to be deleted
-  -i, --num-lifs int32   Maximum number of LIFs on the eth device.
-1 or 16
 ```

 ### Options inherited from parent commands